evilsocket/pwnagotchi/README.md

     <a href="https://twitter.com/intent/follow?screen_name=pwnagotchi"><img src="https://img.shields.io/twitter/follow/pwnagotchi?style=social&logo=twitter" alt="follow on Twitter"></a>
 </p>

 **NOTE:** This is a fork of the [original pwnagotchi project](https://github.com/evilsocket/pwnagotchi).
-I have heavily updated my fork to enable pwnagotchi to run well on a Raspberry Pi Zero 2 W. These changes might break functionality I do not care about but it does improve the core functionality especially on the Pi Zero 2 W. Major changes include:
+I have heavily updated my fork to enable pwnagotchi to run well on a Raspberry Pi Zero 2 W. These changes might break functionality I do not care about but it does improve the core functionality on the Pi Zero 2 W. Major changes include:

-1. Update to Old Stable Buster Lite 2023-02-22
+1. Update to Old Stable Buster Lite 2023-05-03
 2. Remove all dependency on Kali-Pi (causes more problems than it fixes)
 3. Deploy [nexmon from source](https://github.com/seemoo-lab/nexmon) **only for the Raspberry Pi Zero 2 W**
-4. Update to Go v1.20.2
+4. Update to Go v1.20.6
 5. Update to BetterCap v2.32
 6. Install pwnagotchi plugin for the Waveshare UPS hat
 7. Install screenrc and my preferred configuration for it
 8. Install aircrack-ng
 9. Temporary fix for a firmware bug that causes the BRCM firmware to crash during packet injection (e.g., deauth attack)

 As of v1.7.0 it will not work for any other Raspberry Pi (e.g., 3/4 or Zero 1).
-I will eventually patch the chip firmware for those Pi's as well.
+I may eventually patch the chip firmware for those Pi's as well.

 ---